abbreviatedman/techniconsole/README.md

 But even though there are many better tools for debugging our code, we still reach for `console.log` way more than we should, and _if_ we're going to do that, let's at least make our logging less bad, yeah?

-This is moderately easy to do with some amazing libraries like [colors](https://www.npmjs.com/package/colors) and [boxen](https://www.npmjs.com/package/boxen), but they're designed (and designed well!) to be used as permanent solutions within a CLI app, and are thus a bit burdensome to set up just to log something quickly, get out, and (hopefully), delete later.
+This is moderately easy to do with some amazing libraries like [colors](https://www.npmjs.com/package/colors) and [boxen](https://www.npmjs.com/package/boxen), but they're designed (and designed well!) to be used as permanent solutions within a CLI app, and are thus a bit burdensome to set up just to log something quickly, get out, and (hopefully) delete later.

 So that's what Techniconsole is for.
-Log the results of code in an easily-parsed, expressive way, so that you can get the info you need without losing everything else, delete your log, and get right back to work.
+Log the results of code in an easily-parsed, expressive way, so that you can get the info you need without losing everything else.
+Then you can delete your log and get right back to work.

 It's also great for showing results of code to others!